edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 ![ae-outlier-reconstruction-50](/img/ae-outlier-reconstruction-50.png){:class="img-responsive"}

 Point n°50 also has a relative high reconstruction error in subspace [50,51,52].
 This is a false positive, because point n°50 does not show a clear outlier behavior in this subspace.
-However, it seems that point n°50 is located in a relatively sparse region in the subspace [50,51,52] (see the red point hereafter).
+Still, it seems that point n°50 is located in a relatively sparse region in the subspace [50,51,52] (see the red point).

 ![3d-plot-non-outlier-50](/img/3d-plot-non-outlier-50.png){:class="img-responsive"}

 So it seems that one can find back the information in which each object is an outlier by looking at the reconstruction errors, or at least reduce drastically the search space.
-Hereafter we plot the reconstruction error of each outlier in the subspace [30,31,32].
+Hereafter, we plot the reconstruction error of each outlier in the subspace [30,31,32].
 Namely, the points n°50, 121, 350, 572 and 559.

 ``` python
 %matplotlib notebook